 At SIGGRAPH 2019 that recently took place in LA, Epic Games partnered with Lux Machina, Magnopus, Profile Studios, Quixel, ARRI, and DP Matt Workman to demonstrate how LED walls can provide not only virtual environments but also lighting for real-world elements, so the entire scene can be captured in-camera in a single pass.

 Unlike other real-time VFX demos showcased lately, this technology actually uses LED walls to create virtual environments that can be manipulated digitally.
+You can also check Visual Impact Productions for LED screen rentals.

 What’s more, the walls provide real-world illumination along the way, thus creating a natural ambient light that affects not only the background but also the foreground of the scene and all elements in-between resulting in an extremely realistic shot undistinguishable from a real-world environment.